beginning of content

 Otherwise, if you are aged 50 to 74 years, it is recommended to test for bowel cancer using a faecal occult blood test (FOBT) every 2 years.

-The National Bowel Cancer Screening Program will send you a free testing kit every 2 years, once you turn 50.
+The National Bowel Cancer Screening Program will send you a free testing kit every 2 years, from 50 years of age.
 You can take a sample of your faeces (poo) yourself.

 Depending on your results, your doctor may recommend that you have a colonoscopy.